Mera peak Climbing - 12 Days

 Itinerary

 Our 12 days Mera Peak Climbing Itinerary flight from Kathmandu to Lukla (2,860 m) starts the adventure.
 This exhilarating 35-minute flight gives you panoramic views of the notorious Himalayan range.
-Wharf at one of the most thrilling mountain airports, girdled by towering peaks, is an experience of a continuation.
-Upon reaching Lukla, the touring crew meets, and hence begins the original walk from Lukla to Chhutang.
+Landing at one of the most thrilling mountain airports, girdled by towering peaks, is an experience of continuation.
+Upon reaching Lukla, the touring crew meets, and hence begins the original walk from Lukla to Chhutanga.

-The journey from Lukla to Chhutang (3,050 m) is a short hike of 3 to 4 hours at a leisurely pace and therefore suitable for adaptation.
-Chhutang is a small and quiet agreement set away amidst timber, offering a peaceful option for a rest to acclimate to the height increase.
+The journey from Lukla to Chhutanga (3,100 m) is a short hike of 3 to 4 hours at a leisurely pace and therefore suitable for adaptation.
+Chhutanga is a small and quiet agreement set away amidst timber, offering a peaceful option for a rest to acclimate to the height increase.
 Air becomes thin then, and pedestrians are advised to take it easy and stay doused.
 The warm mess at the teahouse or campground wraps the day up, all set for the trails that await ahead.

 The rise to Zatrwa La is emphatic but offers extremely satisfying views of the entire Dudh Kosi valley and far-flung Himalayan peaks.
 One attains a real sense of achievement after the satisfying final ascent to the pass, and this stands as a pivotal adaptation step for the forthcoming days.

 Total touring time for the day is about 6 to 7 hours, including breaks.
-Thuli Kharka at around 3,900 measures is a serene campground with many introductory tea houses and fabulous evenings over the Himalayas.
+Thuli Kharka at around 4,300 metres is a serene campground with many introductory tea houses and fabulous evenings over the Himalayas.
 It offers an ideal place to recap and wind down after an emphatic yet memorable day on the trail.

-Day 3 initiates with a slow descent from the high alpine meadows of Thuli Kharka toward the greener forested denes of Kothe.
+Our hike initiates with a slow descent from the high alpine meadows of Thuli Kharka toward the greener forested dens of Kothe.
 The trail winds laggardly through the mixed timbers of pine and rhododendron, offering a welcome change from the rocky passes and mountain lookouts.

 On the way, you can probably spot yaks grazing in high-altitude pastures and also a few tea houses run by locals in the trekking season.
 The trek will take about five to six hours before you reach Thangnak, another beautiful resting spot fenced by towering peaks with open landscapes.